San1tater1122/ICS4U_Easy-Resources-Plan/开发者日志(Developer log)/DevelopmentLog.md

 * Files Involved: filename1.java, filename2.md
 * Completion Status: (Completed, In Progress, Planned) | (Tested)
 * Notes: (Optional) Problems encountered, solutions, or follow-up work.

 ---
+### [Nov 16, 2025] Add the search function if the product and a simple reporting of the product that stock <= 50.
+* Changed By: Jinghao
+* Function Description: As the title said
+* Files Involved: ProductSearch.java
+* Completion Status: Completed | Tested

+---
 ### [Nov 16, 2025] Add delete User UI and Function and debug
 * Changed By: Jinghao